EyalGol/DocPal/Specification.md

 ### Purpose
 Abstraction over the database.
 Will initialize the database and have an interface to smartly handout a handle to each plugin.
+### Note
+Optionally this will be a plugin

+## Event handler
+### Purpose
+The event handler is the "loop" of the program, all other parts are static, but the event handler is listening in the back

 # Requirements
 - python